Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The flushing program may cause periods of discolored water and reduced water pressure in localized areas where flushing is being conducted.
 The discoloration is due to particles and minerals that have settled in the water main being mobilized by the high velocity water before being discharged through the flowing fire hydrants.
 The water will remain safe to use and generally clears within a few hours after flushing has been completed.
 Residents should monitor their water prior to starting laundry, especially when washing white clothes.
 Due to temporary reductions in water pressure in the vicinity of flushing operations, the reduced pressures may cause low-pressure alarms to activate on automatic fire sprinkler systems for commercial properties.

-This year's flushing operations have been divided into 17 smaller flushing areas which are isolated from the rest of the water system by enforcing the direction of water flowing in the pipes.
+This year’s flushing operations have been divided into 32 smaller individual flushing areas which are isolated from the rest of the water system by enforcing the direction of water flowing in the pipes.
 This method reduces impacts to areas not inside the active flushing area.
 The Water Division will update the City’s web site daily with maps identifying where we are currently flowing hydrants and where we will move to next.
 To limit customer impacts of discolored water and lower pressure, the flushing program is conducted during the winter months when water demands are at their lowest.

 The water used for this program is not waste.
 It performs an essential water quality function and is a planned investment for maintaining the water system.
 The amount of water used is dependent on the amount of particles and minerals to be removed and the size and length of pipe to be cleaned.
 With fewer particles and minerals in the pipes thanks to previous unidirectional flushing, the volume of water needed to remove them this year will be reduced compared with previous years.
 The program is expected to consume just one tenth of one percent of Napa's total annual demand, minimizing the impact on our water supplies while improving water quality.

 It is neither practical nor cost effective to capture high velocity flows in a mobile operation.
-There is equipment available today that is essentially a mobile treatment plant that treats the water and injects it back into the system, but the upfront capital cost for these systems is more than $500,000 and it is not a cost effective investment for the Water Fund.
+There is equipment available today that is essentially a mobile treatment plant that treats the water and injects it back into the system, but the upfront capital cost for these systems is more than $500,000 and it is not a cost effective investment for the City’s Water Fund.

 The hydrant flushing staff will be using dechlorination tablets to remove chlorine in the water before the water goes into the storm drain system and eventually into the Napa River.
 Due to the high volume of water flowing from the hydrants, the dechlorination tablets may cause some bubbling of the water, giving it a soapy appearance.
 The tablets are environmentally safe and are being used to protect the river.